alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 * Had strategy meeting- some good brainstorming on long term goals, legacy
 * Had a meeting with UKRN- joined TPS team- sounds like we will be strengthening connections!
 * Had training on filling in Equality Impact Assessments (EIA)- will have to do a few of these!
-* Did some TTW reviewing- think next steps will be decided
+* Did some TTW reviewing- think next steps will be decided at the bookdash
 * Versus video is almost up!
 * Ran knowledge share event
+ - EK - I'm excited to see the video.

 #### What did you struggle with?
 * Not many responses on my workshop feedback survey (as expected!)- will chase